yiit/ENFi32_07022026/docs/source/Rules/Rules.rst

 Since 2022-12-27: (Enabled for all builds with flash size > 1MB)

-- For GPIO, MCP or PCF pins set to PWM or SERVO output, the last set duty-cycle is returned instead of the current pin state (that was of no use).
+- For GPIO, MCP or PCF pins set to PWM or SERVO output, the last set duty-cycle is returned instead of the current pin state (as the state was of no use).

 - For any plugin that registers the used pin(s), the last set pin state can be retrieved, either regular pin state or PWM state, by using this syntax: ``[Plugin#<pluginId>#Pinstate#N]``.
 Some plugins that use pin registration are 59 (:ref:`p059_page`), 22 (:ref:`p022_page`), 11 (:ref:`p011_page`) and 63 (:ref:`p063_page`)